MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 1. Network Address Translation (NAT) timeout for TCP connections in the `CLOSE_WAIT` state is 1 hour.
 2. Idle timeout for established TCP connections is 24 hours.

-For long-running operations, you might need a timeout longer than the networking service's configured duration, whether the client and server are both inside the AKS cluster or one of them is outside.
+For long-running operations, you might need a timeout longer than the networking service's configured duration.
+This applies whether the client and server are both inside the AKS cluster or if one of them is outside.
 To prevent the connection from staying idle beyond the configured duration on the network service, consider using the TCP keepalive feature.
-This feature also ensures that the server is still available while the client waits for a response (or the other way around), so you can retry the operation rather than wait for a connection timeout.
+This feature keeps both the server and client available while waiting for responses, allowing you to retry operations instead of experiencing connection timeouts.

 In a TCP connection, either of the peers can request keepalives for their side of the connection.
 Keepalives can be configured for the client, the server, both, or neither.
 The keepalive mechanism follows the standard specifications defined in [RFC1122](https://datatracker.ietf.org/doc/html/rfc1122#section-4.2.3.6).
 A keepalive probe is either an empty segment or a segment that contains only 1 byte.
-It features a sequence number that is one less than the largest Acknowledgment (ACK) number that has been received from the peer so far.
-Since the probe packet essentially mimics a packet that has already been received, the receiving side sends another ACK packet in response to indicate to the sender that the connection is still active.
+It features a sequence number that is one less than the largest Acknowledgment (ACK) number received from the peer so far.
+The probe packet mimics a packet that was received.
+In response, the receiving side sends another ACK packet.
+This indicates to the sender that the connection is still active.

 The RFC1122 specification states that if either the probe or the ACK is lost, they aren't retransmitted.
 Therefore, if there's no response to a single keepalive probe, it doesn't necessarily mean that the connection stopped working.
 In this case, the sender must attempt to send the probe a few more times before terminating the connection.
 The idle time of the connection resets when an ACK is received for a probe, and the process is then repeated.
 Keepalive probes enable you to configure the following parameters to govern their behavior.
 In AKS, Linux-based nodes have the following default TCP keepalive settings which are the same as standard Linux Operating Systems: